waynegramlich/Fab/Apex.md

   followed by a final translation.
 It also keeps track of the inverse matrix.

-## 2 Class ApexBoundBox <a name="apexboundbox"></a>
+## 2 Class ApexBox <a name="apexbox"></a>

-class ApexBoundBox:
+class ApexBox:

-An ApexBoundBox is FreeCAD BoundBox with some additional attributes.
+An ApexBox is FreeCAD BoundBox with some additional attributes.

-An ApexBoundBox is a simple wrapper around a FreeCAD BoundBox object that provides additional attributes that represent various points on the surface of the bounding box.
+An ApexBox is a simple wrapper around a FreeCAD BoundBox object that provides additional attributes that represent various points on the surface of the bounding box.
 The nomenclature is that East/West represents the X axis, North/South represents the Y axis, and the Top/Bottom represents the Z axis.
 Thus, TNE represents the Top North East corner